 Albeit Natalie and her band (also her writing comrades) have played respected NYC venues as the beloved Rockwood Music Hall, and The Iridium, a highlight of her artistic debut was opening for Allen Stone, and Soul singer/songwriter Mutlu at Daryl Hall’s venue, Daryl’s House, and opening for Charlie Hunter at The Falcon, all in her Hudson Valley backyard.

 Natalie describes that time “a nightmare.
 That’s as simple as I can put it.
 But despite being in the midst of a grief leaden time, we saw beautiful acts of love, compassion, and above all the Grace of our faith in Christ.
-It was a poignant moment in my life that I wish hadn't happened, but it's a part of me now, just like my curly hair, it's part of what makes me, me.”
+It was a poignant moment in my life that I wish hadn't happened, but it's a part of me now, just like my curly hair, just like my love for music,it's part of what makes me, me.”

 vocals / natalie forteza